RomellKP/Machine-Learning-Fund/README.md

   - Performance Metrics (Precision, Recall)

   ### How to Run:
-  1. compile and run hw1.py
+  1. compile all and run hw1.py

   ### My Contributions: